av-pavlov/vscode-docs/docs/languages/cpp.md

 ### Configuring IntelliSense

 The extension will attempt to determine your folder's basic configuration info based on compilers it finds on your system.
+The extension can generate configurations for Windows, Mac, Linux, WSL, MinGW, and Cygwin based on the compiler path.
+On Windows, the compiler auto-detection logic first searches for MSVC, followed by WSL, MinGW, and then Cygwin.

-If for any reason, that configuration is incomplete, you can generate a `c_cpp_properties.json` file by running the **C/Cpp: Edit configurations** command from the **Command Palette** (`kb(workbench.action.showCommands)` and add the missing information.
+If the generated configuration is incomplete, you can generate a `c_cpp_properties.json` file by running the **C/Cpp: Edit configurations** command from the **Command Palette** (`kb(workbench.action.showCommands)` and add the missing information.

 If a `#include` file or one of its dependencies cannot be found, you can also click on the red squiggles under the include statements to view suggestions for how to update your configuration.

 ![browse path light bulb](images/cpp/cpp-lightbulb.png)

-This will generate a `c_cpp_properties.json` file that allows you to add additional paths and defines to properly enable code navigation and auto-completion.
+This generates a `c_cpp_properties.json` file in which you can add additional paths and defines to enable code navigation and auto-completion.

 Below you can see that the MinGW C++ compiler has been set as the default compiler for Windows.
-The extension will use that information to determine the system include path and defines so that they don't need to be added to `c_cpp_properties.json`.
+The extension uses that information to determine the system include path and defines so that they don't need to be added to `c_cpp_properties.json`.

 ```json
 {